Responses to frequently asked questions on the test engagement capability currently in MAP Growth and updates for fall 2019 testing.

 Will the Student Profile Report continue to display disengagement information?

 Yes, the Student Profile Report will continue to display Percentage of Disengaged Responses and Estimated Impact of Disengagement on RIT.

-Proctors can click the orange Student Disengagement box to expand the information.
+Proctors can click the orange Student(s) Disengaged box to expand the information.

 Is NWEA going to change how often the proctor screen refreshes?

-MAP Growth data comparison from fall to winter continues to provide you valuable information about student growth to inform instruction at the district, classroom and student levels.
+MAP Growth data comparison from fall to winter continues to provide you with valuable information about student growth to inform instruction at the district, classroom and student levels.

-While, there is no change to those students that did not rapid-guess, we recommend you use caution when evaluating students who did rapid-guess.
+While there is no change to those students that did not rapid-guess, we recommend you use caution when evaluating students who did rapid-guess.
 As you compare individual student scores to inform instruction, it is always best to use the valid score as the basis for instruction.
 Using a score that was generated through rapid-guessing may provide lesser quality information.

 Since November 12, 2018, the Grade Breakdown Report displays the percent of questions rapid-guessed for each student.
 This report will allow you to identify students who reached or exceeded the 30 percent threshold.

 We will re-introduce the test engagement capability for fall 2019 testing.
 The capabilities listed are under development.
 Please note that some minor adjustments to the described capabilities may occur leading up to July 2019.